-1. United Nations Economic Sanctions and Financial Measures—Evolution and Challenges (Sachiko Yoshimura)
+1. UN Economic Sanctions and Financial Measures—Evolution and Challenges (Sachiko Yoshimura)

-2. “Smart Sanctions” by United Nations and Financial Sanctions (Miki Honda)
+2. “Smart Sanctions” by the UN and Financial Sanctions (Miki Honda)

-3. Functions of Security Council Subsidiary Organs in the United Nations Financial Sanctions Regimes: From the Perspective of the Law of International Organizations (Ryosuke Sato)
+3. Functions of Security Council Subsidiary Organs in the UN Financial Sanctions Regimes: From the Perspective of the Law of International Organizations (Ryosuke Sato)